-- 14.1 Only the head of department (HOD) or the delegated official (e.g. District Director), on the advice of the Department of Health, can authorize the closure of a classroom/examination room or section of a school. - 14.2 The district office should ensure that the examination centre where confirmed case(s) of COVID-19 infections were identified is supported and assisted in conducting the decontamination of the specific examination room(s) or section of the school overnight or as soon as practically possible to ensure that the conduct of the examination is not negatively impacted. - 14.3 Candidates who have tested positive and decide not to write the examinations due to their adverse symptoms, will be marked absent and must be allowed to write the May/June 2021 examinations.
+- 14.1 Only the head of department (HOD) or the delegated official (e.g. District Director), on the advice of the Department of Health, can authorize the closure of a classroom/examination room or section of a school. - 14.2 The district office should ensure that the examination centre where confirmed case(s) of COVID-19 infections were identified is supported and assisted in conducting the decontamination of the specific examination room(s) or section of the school overnight or as soon as practically possible to ensure that the conduct of the examination is not negatively impacted. - 14.3 Candidates who have tested positive and unable to sit for one or more NSC Grade 12 Preparatory examinations papers due to their adverse symptoms will be afforded a second opportunity to complete their examinations during the period approved by the district director in consultation with examinations and curriculum heads in the district. - 14.4 Schools are advised to set their own question papers for the affected candidates and affected subjects based on the requirements/standard and moderated by the Subject Advisors.
+The examination must be administered with the same conditions of the Grade 12 NSC preparatory examination

-- 14.4 It will not be necessary for a candidate who has tested positive for COVID-19 to conduct a second test to produce a negative result.
-If they have completed the 10 days of isolation and are without symptoms, they must be allowed to write the examination in the normal examination room.
-However, the parent/guardian must provide a written undertaking/endorsement that the candidate was subjected to ten days in isolation indicating the commencement date which is based on the start of the symptoms, if symptomatic, or from the date of the test, if asymptomatic, or ten days from clinical stability (end of oxygen treatment) if hospitalised. - 14.5 If a candidate or staff member notifies the examination centre that they became ill within 48 hours after the examination with suspected or confirmed COVID-19, the designated COVID-19-point person/compliance officer should ensure that the register is sourced from the administrator.
-Evaluation of the contact risk to all candidates sharing the examination room must be conducted.
-Attention must be given to those who sat in direct proximity to the individual.
-The decision as to who is a close contact should be made using the definition herein, and in consultation with local health officials and appropriate contact-tracing actions should be taken.
+- 14.5 The process of administering the back- up papers set by schools must be closely monitored by subject advisors and local examination officials to ensure that the nationally and provincially set deadlines for the submission of the SBA marks for moderation at all levels, as well as the capturing dates of mark sheets are not compromised.
+All efforts must be made to ensure that the moderation process dates and final submission dates of mark sheets are not compromised when addressing non writing due to COVID 19 complications. - 14.6 The Process of awarding average marks for the candidates who missed one or more papers due to unachievable time - frames to allow rewrite without compromising the final compilation of the school SBA marks.
+The authority to implement statistically based calculations must be approved by the Chief Director - Examination and Assessment at Head Office as delegated by HOD. - 14.7 It will not be necessary for a candidate who has tested positive for COVID-19 to conduct a second test to produce a negative result.
+If they have completed the 10 days of isolation and are without symptoms, they must be allowed to write the examination in the normal examination room. - 14.8 However, the parent/guardian must provide a written undertaking/endorsement that the candidate was subjected to ten (10) days in isolation indicating the commencement date which is based on the start of the symptoms, if symptomatic, or from the date of the test, if asymptomatic, or ten days from clinical stability (end of oxygen treatment) if hospitalised. - 14.9 If a candidate or staff member notifies the examination centre that they became ill within 48 hours after the examination with suspected or confirmed COVID-19, the designated COVID-19-point person/compliance officer should ensure that the register is sourced from the administrator.